BorutUmer/door_lock/README.md

 # door_lock
-A Project that me and Borut umer are working on for MLH
+A project for MLH created on DragonHack Ljubljana.

 Here are some hints on how to use our application.
 The application uses your home WI-FI connection to determine your location